Scandish/Scandish/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 💫 About Me:

-I am a first-year Computer science and robotics student at University of Oslo, passionate about exploring the realms of coding, machine learning, math, content creation and building robust applications.
+Currently first year Economics (SivilØkonom) student @ BI Business School I studied 1 year with Computer science and robotics student at University of Oslo, passionate about exploring the realms of coding, machine learning, math, economics, finance and  content creation and building robust applications.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🚀 What I'm Up To: